Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

 <span :class="EIPdis"  >

-Transferring tokens using everscale-inpage-provider MultiWalletTIP3 contract:
+Transferring tokens using `everscale-inpage-provider` MultiWalletTIP3 contract:

-:::danger
+::: warning

-- Notice that if the `Notify` parameter be true for the transaction, the change will be sent back to the sender accounts `tokenWallet` contract !!\
+- Notice that if the `notify` parameter be true for the transaction, the change will be sent back to the sender accounts `tokenWallet` contract !!

-  So if you want the change back into your `account contract` leave the Notify `unchecked` !!
+So if you want the change back into your `account contract` leave the notify `unchecked` !!

 :::